Shourya1009/javascript-from-scratch/README.md

 - 🚀 Beginners starting JavaScript from scratch
 - 🔁 Revising core JavaScript fundamentals
-- 🧠 Improving logic building & problem-solving skills
+- 🧠 Improving logical thinking & problem-solving skills
 - 🧩 Learning JavaScript through practical examples
 - ⚛️ Preparing for React, Next.js, and modern frontend development

-Each concept is broken down into **small, focused files** with clean and readable code.
+Each concept is organized into **small, focused files** with clean and readable code to make learning simple and structured.

 ---

 ## 📁 Folder Structure

-The repository is organized **topic-wise** for easy navigation and structured learning.
+The repository is organized **topic-wise** for easy navigation and progressive learning.

 ### 🔹 01_Fundamentals